 What else might you need?

 You pretty much have most of what you need at this point.
 But there are a few more things you’ll need.
 One essential is a dog bowl.
 Again we have a Ruffwear bowl that works well for both an eating and drinking bowl.
 Many folks will also take booties for their dog.
 These might be necessary if you are going over sharp rock – but I’ve never had the need for them.
-Hunter is mainly on the trails around Mount Hood and these are quite a mixture of wooded, sandy and the occasionally rocky trail beds.
+Hunter is mainly on the trails around Mount Hood and these are quite a mixture of wooded, sandy, and the occasional rocky trail beds.
 If you do feel the need for booties make sure your dog is comfortable with them before you head for the trail.
-Have pup where them for a while.
+Have pup wear them for a while.

 And now out on the trail!